axiom-crypto/keystore-auth-ecdsa/README.md

-# M-of-N DSA Keystore Account Type
+# M-of-N ECDSA Keystore Account Type

 This repo implements a keystore account type for use with the Axiom Keystore.
 Creating a new keystore account type requires implementing a [key data consumer](https://keystore-docs.axiom.xyz/docs/creating-a-keystore-account-type/key-data-consumer) and setting up a [signature prover](https://keystore-docs.axiom.xyz/docs/creating-a-keystore-account-type/signature-prover).
 We document both below.